DCHFA Provides $63M in Financing for Affordable Apartments Rehab in Ward 8

 Amenities will include a playground, a community room, central laundry facilities and 156 parking spaces.

-The nonprofit HousingToHome will provide relocation services during the renovation process, and none of the current residents will be permanently displaced by the construction.
+During the renovation process, the nonprofit HousingToHome will supply relocation services, and no current residents will be permanently displaced by the construction, per the statement.

 Keith Loria can be reached at Kloria@commercialobserver.com.